 Sweet and smooth, perfumed with warming spices, pumpkin butter is a real autumnal treat.
 People naturally want to give their homemade pumpkin butter as a food gift.
-Yet year after year, I have to disappoint people by telling them that they cannot can it at home, neither by water bath canning nor by pressure canning.
+Yet year after year, people are disappointed to learn that they cannot can it at home, neither by water bath canning nor by pressure canning.
 The same holds true for unsweetened purées of pumpkin and winter squash.
 Pumpkin butter and purée can, however, be safely frozen.

 Why Pumpkin Butter Can't Be Canned Safely